 - Provide a clearinghouse for information on issues affecting American Indian and Alaska Native Elders.

-Read more about the NICOA bylaws, our staff, and membership opportunities.
+Read more about NICOA’s strategic plan, its bylaws, our staff, and membership opportunities.
 Or contact NICOA.
 NICOA members submit resolutions which are presented and voted on by all members attending our Aging Conferences every other year.
-Resolutions that are approved are passed on to the National Congress of American Indians (NCAI) for presentation to the appropriate Federal Government Agencies.
+Resolutions that are approved are passed on to the National Congress of American Indians for presentation to the appropriate Federal Government Agencies.